 In addition to operational cost and time savings, e-invoicing over the network can help buyers achieve better than 98 percent touchless processing and help suppliers reduce days sales outstanding (DSO) by an average of six days.

-Buyers use SAP Ariba to support global e-invoicing programs because Ariba solutions can be configured with business rules at the country level and apply these rules to country-specific e-invoice templates.
+Buyers use SAP Ariba to support global e-invoicing programs because SAP Ariba solutions can be configured with business rules at the country level and apply these rules to country-specific e-invoice templates.
 These rules support VAT and other indirect tax methods and help buyers comply with e-invoicing regulations.
-Business rules are based upon Ariba best practices and expert tax research into e-invoicing legislation by country, relating to domestic, cross-border, and intra-EU trade.
+Business rules are based upon SAP Ariba best practices and expert tax research into e-invoicing legislation by country, relating to domestic, cross-border, and intra-EU trade.